Enrollment is open from 18th January – 31st May 2021

 Bloom’s Taxonomy Level of the Course: Application and analysis

-- What do we mean by involvement and why should we involve children and young patients and families in research?
+- What we mean by involvement and why we should involve children, young patients and families

-- Regulatory framework for children and young patients and families’ involvement
+- Regulatory framework and children, young patients and family involvement

-- Exploration of approaches on how to implement children and young patients and families’ involvement throughout the research pathway
+- Explore approaches on how to implement children, young patients and family involvement throughout the research pathway

-- Practical planning for effective children and young patients and families’ involvement
+- Practical planning for effective children, young patients and family involvement

-- Ethics, children and young patients and families’ involvement
+- Ethics, children, young patients and family involvement

-- Monitoring and evaluating the impact and added value of children and young patients and families’ involvement on the design and delivery of clinical research.
+- Monitoring and evaluating the impact and added value of children, young patients and family involvement on the design and delivery of clinical research.

-- Mariangela Lupo – Project Manager and Networking Coordinator at CVBF – Chapter 4
+- Mariangela Lupo – Project Manager and Networking Coordinator, CVBF – Chapter 4

-- Pamela Dicks – Network Manager at Scottish Children’s Research Network – NHS – Chapter 5
+- Pamela Dicks – Network Manager, Scottish Children’s Research Network, NHS – Chapter 5